GowthamT-1610/Hate-Speech-Detection/README.md

 ## Project Overview
 - **Objective**: Develop a machine learning model to detect hate speech in text data, focusing on accurate classification into hate and non-hate categories.
 - **Dataset**: Hate Speech Dataset (sourced from Kaggle).
+-
+This project focuses on Hate Speech Detection using Natural Language Processing (NLP) techniques and machine learning models to identify hateful text on social media.
+Motivated by the increasing prevalence of hate speech, the dataset reflects social media trends, including emoticons and slang, which complicate detection.
+It is preprocessed and categorized into hateful ("1") or non-hateful ("0") text, enabling the training of effective models.
+This benchmark dataset supports Deep Learning (DL) and NLP applications, aiding in the development of automated systems to filter harmful content while adhering to policy guidelines to reduce cyber harm.

 ---